By profession · Teacher

 Should I max my 403(b)?

-If your pension covers your baseline retirement spending, maxing the 403(b) is optional but accelerates flexibility.
-The 2026 contribution limit is $23,500 (under 50) or $31,000 (50+).
+If the pension already covers your baseline spending, maxing the 403(b) is optional but buys flexibility and an earlier exit.
+The 2026 limit is $23,500 (under 50) or $31,000 with the age-50 catch-up.
+Prioritize the lowest-cost investment option your plan offers — 403(b) fee drag is the single biggest avoidable cost in K-12 retirement.

 Primary sources